-- 4.41 This section will consider whether the development would: - Attract newcomers to the area; - Contribute to migration from the area. - 4.42 The proposals would form part of an existing tourism accommodation site on the edge of Beddgelert.
-The proposal would see the number of holiday cabins increase by 22 (in addition to the existing 16 units), in lieu of relinquishment of consent for 85 all-year-round touring and camping pitches. - 4.43 The holiday cabins may result in visitors staying for slightly longer period of time, compared to a camping pitch, however, these visitors would continue to be visiting the site for short periods of time and on a temporary basis. - 4.44 Due to the very nature of the tourist accommodation in the form of holiday cabins, these visitors would not result in a permanent change to the population characteristics of the area.
+- 4.42 This section will consider whether the development would: - Attract newcomers to the area: - Contribute to migration from the area. - 4.43 The proposals would form part of an existing campsite accommodating touring caravan and camping pitches on the edge of Beddgelert.
+Cae Du and Cae Canol are existing camping sites which benefit from planning permission for 110 pitches.
+The proposals would see an increase in the overall number of camping and touring pitches on site, however visitors to the site would be visiting for short periods of time, on a temporary basis over the operating season, which would be mainly within the summer months.
+Due to the very nature of the tourist accommodation in the forms of camping and touring pitches, these visitors would not result in a permanent change to the population characteristics of the area.
 The proposals would not attract newcomers on a permanent basis nor would it contribute to out-migration.

-4.45 On overall neutral effect on population characteristics is therefore expected.
+4.44 On overall neutral effect on population characteristics is therefore expected.